Residency in Physics at Northwell Health

 - Measurement and calculation of dose

-- Operations, quality assurance and quality control of imaging and ancillary equipment
+- Operations, QA and QC of imaging and ancillary equipment

 - Patient set up, immobilization and monitoring